 Chris graduated with a Bachelor of Science Degree in Mechanical Engineering from Wayne State University in Detroit, MI, and a Master’s Degree in Business Administration with a Finance concentration from Oakland University in Rochester Hills, MI.
 He also holds a certificate in Negotiation and Leadership from Harvard University Law School in Boston, MA.
 Chris is an active member of the management team here at SPCEA.

 Jeff has been active within the cost engineering profession for many years.
-He joined Ford Motor Company in 2002, where he served as a Sr. Cost Engineer for automotive electronics and then subsequently, as the Lead Commodity Manager for infotainment, body electronics, and semiconductors.
+He joined Ford Motor Company in 2002, where he served as a Sr. Cost Engineer for automotive electronics.
+Then subsequently, he served as the Lead Commodity Manager for infotainment, body electronics, and semiconductors.
 In 2010, he joined Whirlpool Corporation as the Sr. Manager of Cost Modeling for electrical and electronic components.
 Jeff was President and Owner of Senoia Engineering Solutions (a consulting company specializing in cost optimization of electronics) for several years prior to his current role at General Motors.

 Jeff earned a Bachelor of Science degree in Electrical Engineering from Kettering University, a Master of Science degree in Industrial Engineering from Purdue University, and a Master of Business Administration from Rollins College.
 He also holds a Certificate in Executive Management from the University of Notre Dame.
 Jeff is a frequent speaker at cost engineering conferences and is a contributing author to “Realistic Cost Estimating For Manufacturing” published by SME.
 Here at SPCEA Jeff is a team manager and works in recruiting new members.

 Zach Sturos has 5 years of automotive purchasing experience with Nexteer Automotive and Dana Incorporated.
 Academically, he has achieved a Bachelor of Science in Marketing at Oakland University (2016) and a Master of Science in Supply Chain Management at Michigan State University (2020).

-Graduating from Oakland University in 2016, Zach started his career at Nexteer Automotive supporting the team as a Systems Analyst.
+Graduating from Oakland University in 2016, Zach started his career at Nexteer Automotive, supporting the team as a Systems Analyst.
 The first years of his career were spent integrating purchasing processes into the company’s ERP systems.
 He was able to utilize that experience – learning both commercial and quality processes – to transition into an Operational Buyer role supporting the steel, stamping, and tubing commodities.
 As his career progressed, Zach became the regional commodity lead for various commodities as a Strategic Buyer.
 In early 2021, Zach moved from Nexteer Automotive to Dana Incorporated as a Senior Buyer.